-One of the nation's most comprehensive public sex offender registries in the nation, the Virginia SOR is designed to protect the general public, with children in particular, by providing personal descriptive, employment and sentencing information on individuals who have been convicted of certain sex crimes and are currently living/working in the Commonwealth.
+One of the nation's most comprehensive public sex offender registries, the Virginia SOR is designed to protect the general public, children in particular, by providing personal descriptors, employment, and sentencing information on individuals who have been convicted of certain registerable crimes and are currently living, working, or going to school in the Commonwealth.
 Access to this information and the SOR website is provided free of charge to the public.